Boosting Engagement: How Google AI Overviews Shape Search Results

 FAQs

-What drives Google AI Overviews in search results?
+How does Google decide when to show AI Overviews in search results?

-Google is experimenting with ads within AI-powered search experiences, including AI Overviews and AI Mode.
-Ads will appear when helpful, and the vast majority of Google searches do not have ads.
+The post reports that Google is experimenting with ads in AI-powered search experiences, including AI Overviews and AI Mode.
+Stein said ads should appear when helpful, with shopping, comparisons, and product research mentioned as key use cases.

 Comments